esanfelix/r2con2019-ctf-kernel/README.md

 challenge VM.
 By mistake I also left a half-finished v2 module inside the VM filesystem that was not relevant to the challenge.

-* `solution/`: will contain a write-up of my solution as well as the exploit to be used for reference purposes.
+* `solution/`: contains a write-up of my solution as well as two differnt exploits to be used for reference purposes.